12 Healthcare Stocks Moving In Tuesday's After-Market Session

 Gainers

-Owens & Minor (NYSE:OMI) shares rose 3.84% to $26.88.
-Today's trading volume for this security ended up closing at 489.3K shares, which is 15.09 percent of its average volume over the last 100 days.
-The market value of their outstanding shares is at $1.6 billion.
+DermTech (NASDAQ:DMTK) shares moved upwards by 4.9% to $12.18.
+Today's trading volume for this security ended up closing at 831 shares, which is 0.7 percent of its average volume over the last 100 days.
+The market value of their outstanding shares is at $220.5 million.

-AcelRx Pharmaceuticals (NASDAQ:ACRX) stock rose 3.75% to $1.38.
-Today's trading volume for this security ended up closing at 11.9K shares, which is 0.79 percent of its average volume over the last 100 days.
-The company's market cap stands at $111.4 million.
+Sundial Growers (NASDAQ:SNDL) shares rose 4.46% to $0.22.
+Today's trading volume for this security ended up closing at 6.1 million shares, which is 47.96 percent of its average volume over the last 100 days.
+The company's market cap stands at $23.8 million.

 Losers

-Beam Therapeutics (NASDAQ:BEAM) stock fell 3.04% to $26.56.
-Trading volume for this security closed at 1.5K, accounting for 0.26% of its average full-day volume over the last 100 days.
-The market value of their outstanding shares is at $1.3 billion.
+Auris Medical Holding (NASDAQ:EARS) stock decreased by 4.86% to $0.98.
+Auris Medical Holding's trading volume hit 143.1K shares by close, accounting for 11.21% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $4.6 million.

-GlycoMimetics (NASDAQ:GLYC) stock fell 2.35% to $3.33.
-At the close, GlycoMimetics's trading volume reached 7.0K shares.
-This is 1.73% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $145.1 million.
+Onconova Therapeutics (NASDAQ:ONTX) shares fell 3.37% to $0.33.
+At the close, Onconova Therapeutics's trading volume reached 812.1K shares.
+This is 3.71% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $54.8 million.

-CTI BioPharma (NASDAQ:CTIC) shares fell 1.95% to $3.03.
-Today's trading volume for this security ended up closing at 6.7K shares, which is 0.2 percent of its average volume over the last 100 days.
-The market value of their outstanding shares is at $223.2 million.
+Enzo Biochem (NYSE:ENZ) shares fell 3.08% to $2.52.
+Today's trading volume for this security ended up closing at 32.2K shares, which is 5.78 percent of its average volume over the last 100 days.
+The market value of their outstanding shares is at $120.6 million.
+As per the news, the Q4 earnings report came out today.

-Iterum Therapeutics (NASDAQ:ITRM) stock sank 1.79% to $0.88.
-This security traded at a volume of 4.4K shares come close, making up 0.11% of its average volume over the last 100 days.
-The market value of their outstanding shares is at $13.1 million.

 Posted-In: Health Care After-Hours Center Movers General